 The Real Greek, The Oracle Riverside, Reading, RG1 2AT.

-I chose the Makedonikos Rosé (£5.35), a vibrant wine comprised of ripe strawberry and raspberry jam-like flavours.
-The taste was sweet but wholly refreshing and offered an impressive complement to the multitude of flavours throughout the meal.
+We chose a carafe of Makedonikos Rosé to share (£15.60); a vibrant wine comprised of ripe strawberry and raspberry jam-like flavours which was sweet but wholly refreshing.

 I also trialled the Chocolate Mousse Cake (£5) featuring a silky surface and velvety mousse filling which completely won me over.

 My dinner companion, however, opted for the Greek Coffee (£2.75) which, although delicate in its presentation, carried a distinct nutty taste which she wasn’t as satisfying.